West Virginia Trappers Association

 Furbearer Management Newsletters are published by WVDNR especially geared toward trappers, and each issue contains a weath of information.

-Coyote and Fox Study
+Gray Fox Study

-Coyote & Fox Parasite Study
+Gray Fox Study

 Otter Study